Product literature: Product datasheets

 Product datasheets are a form of product literature used to provide quantitative information to the manufacturer or a consumer in relation to a product.
 A manufacturer may choose to implement datasheets during the development phase of a product as a means of smoothing production later.
-(Krane & Braun, 1991).
 Datasheets can also be used throughout the creation of a product to track inventories, to model supply and demand and to calculate profit margins.
 In recent years each of these tasks have become more necessary for business' to ensure a high level of traceability in accordance with governmental regulations.
-(McKay, 2008).

 Online datasheets and specifications are seen on e-commerce platforms as a means to compensate for the lack of physical interaction that the consumer has with the product.
-(Jiang & Benbasat, 2007).
 They work alongside text and images to deliver the promotional literature in a more comprehensive manner that is necessary given the challenges that accompany online shopping.

 Datasheets for consumers are usually not made for the same logistical purpose that the manufacturers’ are and are instead frequently provided as another form of promotional or instructional literature to go alongside the product.
 This is generally done by supplying certain figures considered to be of consumer interest, such as horsepower output for a car, pixel count for a digital camera, or battery life for rechargeable electronics.
-(Hsee et al., 2009).
 This is done to simplify the product for the consumer, so that they can make their purchasing decision based on a few key attributes that fulfil their situational needs.
-(Barroso & Giarratana, 2013).
 The supplied figures may also form part of a larger operating manual or other form of instructional literature.
 Additionally, datasheets may provide similar information aimed at consumers with various levels of technical knowledge, such as products that relate to medical purposes.
-(Puttick, 1988).